Info for International Students

 Importing goods (including a car)

 The exception to this is if you are bringing in a car.
 Since cars are much more valuable, the customs officers may say that you need to import it and pay import fees.
-However, as a student you are exempt from this.
-If they ask you to fill out a form officially importing your car, you can do it–there is a box somewhere that says you are a temporary resident.
-Do not pay any fees to import the car!
+However, as a student you are exempt from needing to import your vehicle!
+If they ask you to fill out a form officially importing your car, you can do it as there is an option that says you are a temporary resident and you will not need to pay any fees to import the car!

 Applying for a SIN